russian-maximus/AI-Assitant/README.md

 And adding the keyword(s) for the identification of the command in the elif statement in the main() function on line 86

 Add your keyword(s) for the identification of the command with another "or" operator
+'''
-'elif "open browser" in spoken_text or "open youtube" in spoken_text:'
+elif "open browser" in spoken_text or "open youtube" in spoken_text:
+'''

 **LICENSE**